gilburns/Installomator-wiki/Home.md

 ### Tutorials

-We now have tutorials for label creatin.
+We now have tutorials for label creation.
 Trying to illustrate the procedure to build the label and find the version of the app.
 The various text tools used are explained along the way.

 - [Tutorial 1 for creating a label (beginner)](Tutorial-1-for-creating-a-label-(beginner))
 - [Tutorial 2 for a straight forward app reciepe (Airtame)](Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame))